Peter's Index Astronomy Home Peter's Astronomy Pages

 ★ Azimuth Horizontal coordinate of an object's position in the sky.
 Derived by drawing an imaginary vertical line from the object to the horizon below.
 The position is then expressed in degrees east from the north point.

-★ Big Bang One theory to describe the creation of the universe as we know it from a singularity where the laws of Physics break down.
+★ Big Bang Theory One theory to describe the creation of the universe as we know it from a singularity where the laws of Physics break down.
 It is estimated 13.8 billion years ago.
+See nice diagram under Cosmology.

 ★ Binary star Two stars linked by mutual gravity and revolving around a common centre of mass, as opposed to the chance alignment of two stars as seen from Earth.